cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-You can also use special arguments like `job.Manager`, `job.Worker`, or `job.Instance` in your job function to get information about the job or control its execution.
+You can also use auto-injected arguments like `job.Manager`, `job.Worker`, or `job.Instance` in your job function to get information about the job or control its execution.

 </div>